-Technology Licensing
+Technology Licensing & Industry Collaborations

-The Office of Technology Licensing promotes the transfer of Stanford technology for society's use and benefit while generating income to support research and education.
-In September 2020-August 2021 Stanford received \$118 million in licensing revenue from 1,077 technologies.
-Seventy-nine of the inventions generated \$100,000 or more in royalties.
-Twelve inventions generated \$1 million or more.
-The Office of Technology Licensing (OTL) evaluated 493 new invention disclosures and signed 161 new licenses/options.
-Forty-three of the licenses were nonexclusive, 78 were exclusive and 40 were option agreements.
-Sixty-three of the 161 agreements were with Stanford start-ups and 30 of them involved equity.
+The Office of Technology Licensing (OTL) promotes the transfer of Stanford technology for society's use and benefit while generating income to support research and education.
+In fiscal year 2022, Stanford received \$89 million in licensing revenue from 1,099 technologies.
+OTL evaluated 464 new invention disclosures and signed 140 new licenses/options.
+Twenty-two of the 140 agreements were with Stanford start-ups and 13 of them involved equity.
+The Industrial Contracts Office (ICO) is the group within OTL that specializes in research agreements with industry.
+ICO finalized a total of 1,977 industry research agreements, of which 501 were new industry sponsored research agreements, resulting in more than \$84.7 million research funding received.